Learning in Matching Games with Bandit Feedback: UCB Algorithm

-Now we discuss how the optimism-in-the-face-of-uncertainty principle can be applied to our setting to efficiently learn a matching equilibrium.

-We introduce an Upper Confidence Bound (UCB) algorithm (Algorithm~\ref{alg:ucb_algo}), where the agents both form their preferences and select their strategies based on the upper confidence estimates of the payoff matrix.
-Specifically, a central platform matches the agents \( \agent \in \setAgents \) according to their preferences.
-These are derived from the upper confidence estimates of the payoff matrix for each agent.
-Subsequently, each matched pair selects their min-max strategies \( X \) based on the upper confidence payoffs associated with their respective assignment.
+We now discuss how agents follow the optimism-in-the-face-of-uncertainty principle from a self-play perspective.
+Since agents observe the actions of their matched partners after each interaction, they form their preferences and select their strategies based on upper confidence estimates of the payoff matrix.
+A central platform can thus match the agents \( \agent \in \setAgents \) according to preferences derived from these upper confidence estimates.
+Subsequently, each agent selects their min--max strategies \(X\) based on the upper confidence payoffs associated with their assignment.
+For clarity, Algorithm~\ref{alg:ucb_algo} outlines this self-play learning procedure as a single algorithm.